Summer Financial Info

 Students approved to study abroad pay Brandeis tuition and certain fees, thereby maintaining their status as currently enrolled students, and as such, most Brandeis financial aid is portable.

-Most Brandeis Grants and Scholarships are applicable for study abroad in an amount not to exceed the cost of Brandeis tuition and the Off-Campus Study fee.
+Most Brandeis Grants and Scholarships are applicable for study abroad in an amount not to exceed the cost of Brandeis tuition and fees.
 Please note that if the study abroad program's room, board, and applicable fees are lower than those at Brandeis, the amount awarded for Alumni and Friends or Trustee Scholarships may be reduced.

 There are a few Brandeis scholarships/grants/fellowships that are either fully or partially not applicable for study abroad: